niklaslang/scRNAseqVariantCalling/README.md

 - picard script: [sc_picard_5.sh](https://github.com/niklaslang/scRNAseqVariantCalling/blob/master/sc_picard_5.sh)

+This step does not build upon the previous steps.
+Its output, the sequence dictionary, is required as input for the next step ReorderSam.
+Hence, we suggest to create the sequence dictionary between at this point.

+We provide additional code for downloading and indexing the reference genome.
+These steps are only necessary, if

+- you cannot write to the path of the reference genome (FASTA File and sequence dictionary must be located in the same folder!)
+- your reference genome is not indexed yet

 #### 3.6 Picard ReorderSam

 - parallel processing script: [pp_picard_6.sh](https://github.com/niklaslang/scRNAseqVariantCalling/blob/master/pp_picard_6.sh)
 - picard script: [sc_picard_6.sh](https://github.com/niklaslang/scRNAseqVariantCalling/blob/master/sc_picard_6.sh)

 ### 4. Realignment and Recalibration